robfletcher/grails-scaffolding/readme.md

  * .body { float: left; } is horrible and doesn't work on IE
  * spacing between message/errors and form is inconsistent with spacing between form and buttons
+ * put required class (and HTML5 attribute) on the input itself rather than the container

 ## Phase 2 - Re-design